-If the command completes with failure, then Dword 0 of the completion queue entry contains the number of the lowest numbered Source Range entry that was not successfully copied (e.g., if Source Range 0, Source Range 1, Source Range 2, and Source Range 5 are copied successfully and Source Range 3 and Source Range 4 are not copied successfully, then Dword 0 is set to 3).
+If the command completes with failure, then:

+- Dword 0 of the completion queue entry contains the number of the lowest numbered Source Range entry that was not successfully copied (e.g., if Source Range 0, Source Range 1, Source Range 2, and Source Range 5 are copied successfully and Source Range 3 and Source Range 4 are not copied successfully, then Dword 0 is set to 3); and - prior to aborting the command, the controller may or may not have copied some (or all) of the data specified by that Copy command for the Source Range entries that have a number greater than or equal to the value in Dword 0.

 If no data was written to the destination LBAs, then Dword 0 of the completion queue entry shall be cleared to 0h.